 - Refrigerate for up to 3 days, reheating in a microwave oven or a skillet over medium heat, with a splash of water to moisten and refresh.
 Perfect for make-ahead banh mi.
 Instead of fresh chile, add 1/2 to 1 teaspoon of cayenne to the spice blend.
 Or substitute 2 tablespoons of a favorite curry powder for the spice blend (our Sri Lankan Curry would be perfect).
 If you have fresh curry leaf (Murraya koenigii), fry 5 or 6 large leaves along with the mustard seeds; remove the leaves before reducing the sauce

 The Banh Mi Handbook: Recipes for Crazy-Delicious Vietnamese Sandwiches is one of the August selection for the World Spice Cookbook Club.
-The Banh Mi Handbook: Recipes for Crazy-Delicious Vietnamese Sandwiches is currently available for purchase at our retail store.
+The Banh Mi Handbook: Recipes for Crazy-Delicious Vietnamese Sandwiches is available for purchase on Amazon.

 Reprinted with permission from The Banh Mi Handbook by Andrea Nguyen.
 Copyright © 2014 Published by Ten Speed Press, a division of Random House, Inc. Photography © 2014 by Paige Green